pursuit-curriculum/unit-full-stack-web-development/express-connect-react/README.md

 Notice that this view also has three buttons: back, edit, and delete.
 You'll build-out edit and delete shortly.

 A user can use the back button in the browser.
-Why would you want to include a specific " back " button?
+Why would you want to include a" back " button that is in the browser view?

 ## New